RISC-NYUAD/Aerial-Manipulator-Gazebo/README.md

 ```
 to send discreet joint angle commands to the robot

+* Run `roslaunch Aerial-Manipulator-Gazebo pick_weight.launch` and use the UAV and Robot teleoperators to try your hand at a weight-picking scenario using the Aerial Manipulator

 * For expanded usage, we suggest downloading and installing the [Kinova](https://github.com/Kinovarobotics/kinova-ros) packages, for more robot descriptions and functionalities